Want the perfect workout program?Take Quiz

 Adding them to your circuit training is another awesome idea.
 Try working in a set between kettlebell swings and snow skiers.
 Or add them in between less intense exercises like bicep curls and sumo squats to keep your heart rate up.

-Your body can benefit from burpees from head to toe.
+Your entire body can benefit from burpees.
 You’ll work multiple muscle groups and improve your balance and coordination.
 You can also do great things for your heart and mental health with this cardio tool.

 Try some variations and modifications when adding burpees to your routine.
 The same burpee might not be right for everyone.
 But with the ways to mix it up, there is a burpee variation out there for nearly anyone.
 So get moving and enjoy this full-body blast!